alexprengere/PythonExercises/13/README.md

 ... the Sudoku solved! ...
 ```

-### Bonus

-It might be interesting to know if several solutions are possible, or if none are possible.

 ### Help

 Start by writing some code that checks the validity of a solution.